blynx/TextformatterFunkyFunctions/readme.md

 ## Changelog

-### 0.9 - 2017/10/30, refactoring, added ability to filter by processwie selectors
+### 1.0 - 2017/10/30, refactoring, added ability to filter by processwie selectors, pull data from

 added: ability to filter field values by processwire selectors
+added: ability to pull data from page fields into attributes
 other: refactoring

 ### 0.x - 2017/10/23, Initial release